SietseB/GP-Tool-Wheel/readme.md

 Up to Blender 4.1, go to `Edit` > `Preferences...` > `Add-ons` and look for `3D View: GP Tool Wheel`.

-For Blender 4.2 and higher, go to `Edit` > `Preferences...` > `Extensions` and look for `GP Tool Wheel`.
+For Blender 4.2 and higher, go to `Edit` > `Preferences...` > `Add-ons` and look for `GP Tool Wheel`.

 Click on the arrow on the left.

 Here you can compose your ideal, tailor made wheel.
 Perhaps you want to change it in a kind of 'Quick favorites' menu, with only the modes and tools you often use.
 Or assign <kbd>Tab</kbd> as shortcut, replacing the default pie menu.

 > **Circle of GP life:** defining the order of modes